318097/fireboard/README.md

 - [x] Logged in/Logged out states
 - [x] Show only pending tasks in DOT homepage
 - [x] Store project key in localStorage
+- [ ] Click to copy `meta tag`
 ## Bugs
-- [x] increase font size
+- [x] Increase font size
-- [x] fix font family when loaded as extension
+- [x] Fix font family when loaded as extension
-- [ ] add html support for todo
+- [ ] Add html support for todo
 - [ ] Enable going to next line when `shift` + `enter` is pressed
 - [x] Dont reset topic when a todo is added
-- [ ] Store previous setting in memory (pending task, mark as complete..etc)
+- [ ] Store previous setting in memory (pending task, mark as complete, active tab, open/close state of the topic..etc)
 - [x] Default value for `pending tasks` should be true
 - [ ] Show completion date, added date
+- [ ] Add button to clear state in input mode